mikepj/GauchoLife/README.md

 ![Gaucho Life Screenshot](/Resources/screenshot-1.0.png)

 I decided on a BSD license for it, so go ahead and use the code in other projects as long as you maintain the copyright notice and attribution.
-It's written in Swift with just a single view controller in Obj-C, so the code is a reasonable guide for writing a modern screensaver.
+It's written in Swift, so the code is a reasonable guide for writing a modern screensaver.
 Any imperfections are solely a result of this being the first screensaver I've ever put together.

 I'm not planning to add any features, so if you're looking for something new, feel free to submit a PR.
 Bug reports, of course, are always welcome via the Issues tab above.